rjpcomputing/Remodora/README.md

 At this time I recommend installing it from source.

-		$ sudo apt-get install luajit pianobar libssl-dev liblua5.1-0-dev
+		$ sudo apt-get install luajit pianobar libssl-dev liblua5.1-0-dev If you are using a Raspberry Pi 2 I recommend using Pulse Audio by simply installing it.
+I found that there is a lot of static from the analog headphone jack.
+Installing pulseaudio

+		$ sudo apt-get install pulseaudio
+Edit `/etc/libao.conf` by changing **default_driver=alsa** to **default_driver=pulse**.

+		$ sudo nano /etc/libao.conf
 2. Install **LuaRocks**

 		$ wget http://luarocks.org/releases/luarocks-2.2.2.tar.gz